 What is Open Access?

-- Open Access means making research publications freely available so anyone can benefit from reading and using research.
+- Open Access means making digital research publications freely available so anyone can benefit from reading and using research.

 - Open Access can be more than making research available to read, but also allowing others to re-use that research.
 For example, allowing the content to be analysed using text mining or reused for commercial purposes.

 - Open Access publishing is part of a broader movement referred to as Open Research.
 Open Research is an interchangeable term with ‘Open Science’ or ‘Open Scholarship’.
 Open Research refers to extending the principles of openness to all aspects of the research lifecycle, including project proposals, open research data, open source software, open source hardware, open peer review, open notebooks, open educational resources and citizen science.